Medicare does not cover the cost of the provision of ambulance services.

 Circumstances where fees are not payable by you

-- Each circumstance may require you to provide verification of eligibility for this waiver.
+• Each circumstance may require you to provide verification of eligibility for this exemption.

-- These waivers are designed to support the most vulnerable members of our community.
+• These exemptions are designed to support the most vulnerable members of our community.

 ACT School students who are injured or become ill at school or during approved school excursions within the ACT are entitled to free emergency ambulance services that includes medical treatment and ambulance transport.